B-Prasawang/-github-demo/README.md

-# -github-demo
+# github-demo
-A simplr remote repo via GitHub
+A simple remote repository demo via GitHub

 This line from remote repository.